nistara/first-website/about.md

 ---
 ![]({{ nistara.github.io }}/_assets/images/Bio.png)

 I am a PhD candidate in the graduate group of Epidemiology.
-I'm just starting on creating this site to keep track of things like R code snipptes, etc that help me with my PhD project (and beyond).
+I'm just starting on creating this site to keep track of things like R code snippets, etc that help me with my PhD project (and beyond).
 My background is that of a Veterinarian, though I am keen on amalgamating my Veterinary and Epidemiology knowledge with programming...so please bear with me as I find my way in this world of github, jekyll, programming, and contributing positively to this planet!

 As of now, I am working on spatial analyses of infectious agents, and developing tools to help my research group manipulate project data.